arinmanav/arinmanav.github.io/_pages/cv.md

 * Measure elastic properties of polymers developed for soft robotics using a GHz ultrasonic chip scale device.

-University of Illinois Urbana-Champaign, Champaign, IL (August 2021 - December 2021) T eaching Assistant for Engineering Orientation Seminar
+University of Illinois Urbana-Champaign, Champaign, IL (August 2021 - December 2021)

+Teaching Assistant for Engineering Orientation Seminar
 * Taught a class of 25 students about campus resources, professionalism, and academic success.
 * Conducted one on one mentoring for research experiences, internships, resume writing, and wellness.

 Astrofica Technologies, Remote (June 2021 - August 2021)

 Signal Processing Intern